 The 5th Generation Cell Service, abbreviated to 5G cell service, is a major new mobile broadband network now that carriers have shifted to.
-It's the next generation of mobile wireless service that will eventually replace 4G LTE service.
+It's the next generation of mobile wireless service that will eventually replace the 4G LTE service.

 The 5G network has the potential to make your smartphone download data over a hundred times faster and upload it ten times faster than 4G.
-This means everything from sending high-quality photos and videos, streaming your favorite music, all at ultrafast speeds.
+This means everything from sending high-quality photos and videos, to streaming your favorite music, all at ultrafast speeds.
 This accelerated network speed will eventually save you precious time.

 With more spectrum in the higher frequency bands, there is plenty of room for users to access cellular networks with their smartphones while still leaving lots of room available for things like smart city technology.